Balloon poking fun at Mayor Sadiq Khan flies over London

-LONDON (AP) — A giant balloon depicting London Mayor Sadiq Khan dressed in a yellow bikini has been launched over Parliament Square.
+LONDON (AP) — Protesters seeking to oust London Mayor Sadiq Khan on Saturday launched a giant balloon over Parliament Square depicting him dressed in a yellow bikini.

-A small group of supporters watched the inflatable take to the skies.
-The crowd cheered and shouted, “higher, higher, higher” as the balloon was launched Saturday.
+A small group of supporters watched the inflatable take to the skies, and the crowd cheered and shouted, “higher, higher, higher” as the balloon was launched.

 Some wore T-shirts saying, “Make London safe again.”
+Protesters believe Khan has failed to curtail street crime in London.

 Organizers had raised more than 58,000 pounds ($75,000) to create the blimp in a protest against Khan’s policies.